 MYTH: Servers take home 100% of their tips.

-REALITY: Before the end of each shift, servers are required to tip out ~2% of their total sales to the food runner, ~2% of their total sales to the busser, and ~5% of their alcohol sales to the bartender.
+REALITY: Before the end of each shift, servers are required to tip out ~4% of their sales to the food runner, busser, and bartender.
 So basically, even if you tip me 20% of your bill, I walk away with less than 16%.